rohithgopakumar/ZEDBOARD_Hardware_Setup_Linux_Matlab/README.md

 <summary>STEP 5: Checking the Zedboard connection from Matlab </summary>
 <br>

+## These Are The Steps To Be Followed To Establish Connection To The Zedboard From MATLAB

-1)Find the toolpath where you have downloaded Xilinx vivado 2020.2 (this basically means which folder/directory the tool is downloaded in).
+1) Find the toolpath where you have downloaded Xilinx vivado 2020.2 (this basically means which folder/directory the tool is downloaded in).
 If you are new to linux do watch a video on how to locate the path of a file.

 ```bash
 cd /tools/Xilinx/Vivado/2020.2/bin/vivado